Sher-Chowdhury/vagrant-openldap/README.md

 # Overview

-This is a vagrant project that builds a 3 Centos7 VMs running on Virtualbox:
+This is a vagrant project that builds 3 Centos7 VMs:

 ```
 $ vagrant status